thecoshman/http/http.md

     Allow stripping index extentions from served paths: a request to /file might get served by /file.[s]htm[l].

-    This is false by defailt
+    This is false by default

   -q --quiet...